pinerylabs/project-management/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: Ask for something broken to be fixed
 title: ''
-labels: Bug Report
+labels: Bug, Customer
-assignees: andrewminer
+assignees: ''

 ---